robotsintheattic/pricklyposts/README.md

 **Note:** You may be wondering why we chose a cactus theme for a digital journaling app.
 A cactus is resilient, strong and patient for water.
 Cacti thrive in heat, but it is through the cold, through the harsh conditions, that they grow stronger.

-It is our hope, at Prickly Posts, to encouarge users to creatively explore and maybe even  discover the cactus that lives inside themselves.
+It is our hope, at Prickly Posts, to encourage users to creatively explore and maybe even  discover the cactus that lives inside themselves.

 >"A creative person has to create.
 It doesn't really matter what you create.
 If such a dancer wanted to go out and build the cactus gardens where he could, in Mexico, let him do that, but something that is creative has to go on."
 >